Haysville family warns kids to stay out of Cowskin Creek after witnessing near-drownings

 Scary moments on Memorial Day when Shane Zimmerman’s daughter Bethany witnessed a child nearly drown.

-"Right before he went under he was saying how he didn't want to die and he was taking breathes for air," said Bethany.
+“Right before he went under he was saying how he didn’t want to die, and he was taking breaths for air,” said Bethany.

 The family says they saw kids swimming in the creek when a strong current sucked one of the kids through the culvert and came out on the other side.